 Asylum seekers and attorneys report that Border Patrol agents conduct the interviews like criminal interrogations.
 Asylum seekers say they are yelled at, cut off when responding, and scolded if they cry or show other signs of trauma.

 Border Patrol agents conducted credible fear interviews, and issued negative credible fear determinations, for the plaintiff families while they were detained at the South Texas Family Residential Center in Dilley, Texas.
-Their complaint alleges that the U.S. Customs and Border Protection (CBP) official who authorized Border Patrol agents to conduct these interviews was illegally appointed, that only U.S. Citizenship and Immigration Services (USCIS) has authority to conduct these interviews, and that, contrary to U.S. immigration laws, Border Patrol agents are not properly trained and cannot conduct non-adversarial interviews.
+Their complaint alleges that the U.S. Customs and Border Protection (“CBP”) official who authorized Border Patrol agents to conduct these interviews was illegally appointed, that only U.S. Citizenship and Immigration Services (“USCIS”) has authority to conduct these interviews, and that Border Patrol agents are not properly trained and cannot conduct non-adversarial interviews.

 On April 2, 2020, the court granted Plaintiffs’ motion for a temporary restraining order and administrative stay and temporarily enjoined their removal.
 On May 12, 2020, the court heard oral argument on Plaintiffs’ motion seeking a preliminary injunction.
 The parties submitted supplemental briefing on June 1, 2020.
 On August 29, 2020, the District Court granted a preliminary injunction, enjoining Defendants from removing Plaintiffs until the court has ruled on the merits of this case and enjoining Defendants from continuing to permit Border Patrol agents to conduct credible fear interviews and make credible fear determinations.
 Defendants proceeded to request several extensions of their deadline to answer the complaint.
 No answer has been filed.
 On October 5, 2022, the court granted a joint motion to stay the proceedings for 180 days.

 Counsel: Tahirih Justice Center; Constitutional Accountability Center